This post is prompted by people asking how they can watch the BBC 4 series Soon Gone on a laptop, tablet or phone.

 MS Office Home and Student 2007 — possibly the best deal, but not common now.
 One license allows you to install on three devices.

 MS Office 2010 Pro — widely used.
 For example, the current A5 flyers and A3 posters for the drop-in and podcast were edited with MS Word 2010 because that’s what I use to edit complex documents for commercial printing.
 MS Publisher 2010 is also very useful — and the last version of Publisher that can create documents in the CMYK format that commercial printers require.

 More recent versions of MS Word are not superior, just more expensive.

 This is how we got MS Office 2007 or 2010 on the drop-in laptops.

 What you need to know about buying MS Office this way …

 What you actually pay for is a licence key — a retail product that can be transferred and traded.

 Always make sure that you are paying for a key, not a recurring subscription.

 The software itself is a free download from the Microsoft server.
-The licence key that you pay for enables you to install and use the software legally — and you can move it to a new computer if you upgrade your hardware.
+Your retail licence key allows you to install and use the software legally — and you can move it to a new computer when you need to.

-When you buy a pre-used licence key, the seller company provides detailed instructions on what to do with it.
+When you buy a retail licence key, the seller company provides full instructions on what to do with it.